TickTick Alternatives

 • Less polished as a pure task tool

-• Steeper learning curve
+• Steeper learning curve for the full workspace

 Free

-Unlimited pages, basic blocks
+Unlimited pages, solo use

 Plus